10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 WordPress has a number of [validation and sanitization functions built-in](http://codex.wordpress.org/Validating_Sanitizing_and_Escaping_User_Data#Validating:_Checking_User_Input).

 Sometimes it can be confusing as to which is the most appropriate for a given situation.
-Other times, it's even appropriate for you to write our own sanitization and validation methods.
+Other times, it's even appropriate to write our own sanitization and validation methods.

 Here's an example of validating an integer stored in post meta: